 The Lady Lord Mayors of Norwich 1923–2017 (Kindle)

-Shortlisted for the East Anglian Book Awards 2018
+Winner of Best Biography Award at the East Anglian Book Awards 2018

 THE LADY LORD MAYORS OF NORWICH 1923–2017 offers an entertaining and revealing insight into the diverse lives, both personal and civic, of seventeen remarkable women, who from 1923 to 2017, have each held the honour of being First Citizen of the City of Norwich in Norfolk, England.
 Moreover, the pioneer Ethel Colman, daughter of the mustard giant Jeremiah James Colman, simultaneously became the first female Lord Mayor of both Norwich and of Great Britain.